noiseprotocol/noise_spec/noise.md

 11.2.
 Channel binding
 ---------------------

 Parties might wish to execute a Noise protocol, then perform authentication at the application layer using signatures, passwords, or something else.

-To support this, Noise libraries should expose the final value of h to the application as a **handshake hash** which uniquely identifies the Noise session.
+To support this, Noise libraries may call `GetHandshakeHash()` after the handshake is complete and expose the returned value to the application as a **handshake hash** which uniquely identifies the Noise session.

 Parties can then sign the handshake hash, or hash it along with their password, to get an authentication token which has a "channel binding" property: the token can't be used by the receiving party with a different sesssion.

 11.3.
 Rekey
 -----------